Four Nights with Anna: Plot

+Budget constraints mean that the hospital has to close its crematorium and he is laid off with a terminal payment.
+He uses it to buy an engagement ring, which he leaves for her one night.
+Climbing out of her window in a hurry, he stumbles on a police car and, as he is a known rapist, they take him in.
+At his trial, when the judge asks why he did it, he says “Love”.
+Anna allows him to be jailed but then visits him there: she says she has known all along that he is innocent and gives him back the ring.

 Cast

 Release

 The film had its world premiere as the opening film of the Directors' Fortnight section at the 2008 Cannes Film Festival on 15 May 2008.
 It was also screened at the New Horizons Film Festival, the New York Film Festival, the Toronto International Film Festival, the Gdynia Film Festival, the Lisbon & Estoril Film Festival, and the Trieste Film Festival.
 It was released in Poland on 12 September 2008, and in France on 5 November 2008.

 Reception

 Critical reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 67% based on 6 reviews, and a weighted average rating of 5.6/10.

 Erene Stergiopoulos of Exclaim! wrote, "Quite simply, Four Nights with Anna is as subtle as it is complex, and is definitely one to watch."
 Derek Elley of Variety commented that "[Jerzy Skolimowski's] period as an artist and poet seems to have served him well, more in the film's overall precision and small details than in its look."
 Peter Brunette of The Hollywood Reporter described the film as "an exercise in tedium marked by only the tiniest of redeeming moments."
 Akiva Gottlieb of Slant Magazine gave the film 1.5 out of 4 stars, writing, "Without attempting even a superficial inquiry into the kinks of voyeurism, Skolimowski's return to the big screen is only interested in soiling its viewer with a cheap and gimmicky moral relativism."